Case histories and success stories – how you can help to make changes in a child’s Life

 In Casa Alianza Olga began her education.
 She attended school daily and, in the six years that she lived in the program, she took courses in computer operation, secretary training, computer maintenance and repair, as well as in painting, dance and choir, and she got a diploma in the Promotion of the Rights of the Child.

-At seventeen she was re-integrated with an aunt, continuing three days a week to Casa Alianza to take her courses.
-She fell pregnant and was supported by the organization throughout with vitamins and medical aid.
-Her daughter is now 4 and frequently accompanies Olga on her weekly trips to the office to get her transport allowance for her course in accounting, which Casa Alianza also have paid for.
+At seventeen she was re-integrated with an aunt, spending three days a week at Casa Alianza to take her courses.
+She fell pregnant and was supported by the organisation throughout with vitamins and medical aid.
+Her daughter is now four and frequently accompanies Olga on her weekly trips to the office to get her transport allowance for her course in accounting, which Casa Alianza also have paid for.

 Olga has really made something of her life; since leaving Casa Alianza she has opened two businesses of her own, the first a clothes shop and the second a convenience store, each time investing the money and making a profit.